noahehall/theBookOfNoah/0current/aws/0microservices.md

 ## lambda

-- the most basic on-demand compute, run functions instead of EC2 servers
+- the most basic on-demand compute, execute fns as APIs/containers instead of EC2 servers / ECS Fargate tasks
 - event drivent, stateless (serverless) business logic that can be triggered from 200+ aws services
 - compute service to run code without managing servers
 - costs